Fire Protection FAQs

 K – cooking oils and fats

-Normal fire extinguisher inspections are required once a month to make sure there is no obvious damage to the device and the fire extinguisher pressure is adequate.
+Normal fire extinguisher inspections are required once a month to make sure there’s no obvious damage to the device and the fire extinguisher pressure is adequate.
 You can perform this inspection on your own.

 In addition to monthly extinguisher self-tests, full fire extinguisher maintenance is required once a year and a fire extinguisher hydro test is required every 12 years.